Sports Premium Funding

 If you would like to know how we spent the funding last year please follow the link below:

 1. To retain the Sainsbury's School Sports Gold Status to allow the school to achieve Platinum Status

-2. To increase the children's access to specialist subject teachers (Gymnastics/Dance/Cricket and outdoor adventurous activities)
+2. To increase the children's access to specialist subject teachers (Gymnastics/Dance/)